plthomps/ITCS3162-Data-Mining/README.md

 ## ITCS 3162 Data-Mining
 This site supports coding examples and homework for Data Mining (ITCS 3162) at UNC Charlotte.<br>
 Getting Started:<br>
-1. Create and verify a Github Account.<br>
-2. Sign in to Github.<br>
-3. Follow instructions in Canvas for Getting Started and the weekly assignments for class.
+Follow instructions in Canvas for Getting Started and the weekly assignments for class.
 The Canvas instructions and assignments will include links, as appropriate, to this Github repository.<br>

 ## Summer 2022 Class